DrGLDavidson/ACMEresearch/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 Our group is inclusive of all races, religions, genders and sexualities.
 We aim to apply practical solutions to achieve a diverse, accessible and inclusive environment across academia, and we are open to learn more about the difficulties of under-represented groups.

+**We are hiring soon**
+Check back soon as we will be hiring a post-doctoral researcher, a field technician and a lab technician for our upcoming NERC Pushing the Frontiers grant, due to start February 2026.

 # Current members